 The toilet brush has one of the home's dirtiest jobs, and should receive more than a quick flushing-action swirl or rinse after every use.
-Oust germs, get rid of stains and keep the bristles from yellowing so you have a hardworking tool that's sanitary and ready for the next dunk and scour.
+Learn how to clean a toilet brush, oust germs, get rid of stains and keep the bristles from yellowing so you have a hardworking tool that's sanitary and ready for the next dunk and scour.

 The Daily Swirl Improved